 The Bailey Tract is located off Tarpon Bay Rd.
 This 100 acre parcel is a unique area of the refuge with its interior wetland where freshwater plants and wildlife dominate.
 The trails can be accessed by walking or biking at any time.
 Click here to view a map.

-Other recreational opportunities include fishing, boating, kayak/canoeing, bicycling, nature photography, and bird watching.
+Our additonal opportunities include fishing, boating, kayak/canoeing, bicycling, nature photography, and bird watching.

 Salt water fishing is popular along the Wildlife Drive, in Tarpon Bay, and in the backwaters of the refuge.
 Commonly caught fish include sheepshead, snook, redfish, and spotted sea trout.
 All Florida state fishing laws apply.
 Boating is allowed in the refuge in designated areas; however, the refuge has over 2,800 acres of designated Wilderness Area that is a non-motorized zone.
-Be sure to consult the refuge Fishing and Boating brochure for closed areas and non-motorized zones.

 There are two designated kayak/canoe launch sites along the Wildlife Drive.
 Guided kayak and canoe tours are offered from Canoe Adventures along the Drive ((239) 472-5218) and in Tarpon Bay with Tarpon Bay Explorers.
 There is also kayaking/canoeing around Buck Key off of Captiva Island.